by Swati Sahai

 B2B Marketing Technology Stack

-B2B marketing technology stacks need to track a complex web of detailed attributes and match events with purchases across each stage in the journey.
+B2B marketing technology needs to track a complex web of detailed attributes and match events with purchases across each stage in the journey.
 B2B marketers need to segment the market precisely and deeply for a variety of custom behavior and signals.
 Customer data in a B2B martech stack exists at both the person and account level across CRM systems, data warehouses and market data tools.
 To best serve customer interest and get improved marketing outcomes, B2B companies use personalization to move high value sales and multi-stakeholder groups through unique, non-linear customer journeys.

 How Customer Journey Analytics Improves the B2B Marketing Technology Stack